 Travelling in Qatar during Ramadan

 Will you be on your long layover in Qatar during Ramadan?
-When we organised our 13-hour layover, it had completely slipped our minds that it would be Ramadan at that time.
-Once we realised, we were left with quite a few concerns and questions.
+When we organised our 13-hour layover, it completely slipped our minds that it would be Ramadan at that time.
+Once we realised this, we were left with quite a few concerns and questions.
 Would we be able to drink water?
 Will shops and museums be open?
 Will public transport still be running?

 Eat and Drink – During Ramadan, it’s illegal to eat or drink in public areas, even for foreign visitors!
 The only exception is pregnant women and children.
 So, if you do have a long layover in Qatar during Ramadan, you will need to be prepared to go without food and water for a few hours or to fork out for an expensive meal behind closed doors at one of the hotels.